wp-plugins/eg-attachments/readme.txt

 == Screenshots ==

-1. List of attachments sorted by name, with small icons,
+1. **List of attachments**: small format, sorted by name,
-2. List of attachments, with medium icons,
+2. **List of attachments**: medium format,
-3. List of attachments, with large icons,
+3. **List of attachments**: Large format,
-4. EG-Attachments button in the TinyMCE toolbar,
+4. **EG-Attachments button**: EG-Attachment is integrated with the TinyMCE post editor,
-5. Insert attachments window,
-6. Options page in administration interface,
-7. Global statistics page,
-8. Detailed statistics page.
+5. **Insert shortcode**: Choose shortcode options, and insert the shortcode into your post,
+6. **Options page**: you can personnalize the plugin with many options, and parameters,
+7. **Statistics**: EG-Attachments collects and displays some statistics (number of clicks on the attached files),
+8. **Template editor**: New in the version 2.0, you can build you own list of attachments,
+9. **Template editor**: Build easily your own list, using standard HTML tags, and some specific keyworkds.

 == Changelog ==

-= Version 2.0.0-beta 2 - Feb 6th, 2013 =

-* Change: Translation file updated,
-* Change: Improve the display of the number of clicks,
-* Change: Readme file updated,
-* Change: code cleanup,
-* Bug Fix: EG-Attachments Popup window in TinyMCE editor doesn't close when click on insert button,
-* Bug fix: manage the case where size="custom", and template="".

-= Version 2.0.0-beta - Feb 2nd, 2013 =
+= Version 2.0.0 - Oct 28th, 2013 =

 * New: Can now manage several custom format (go to **Tools / EGA Templates** to edit templates),
 * New: New keywords for customizing format: %SHOWLOCK%, %COUNTER%, ...
+All are described in the menu **Tools / EGA Templates**,
-* New: able to display attachments by tags, independent of post ID,
+* New: Ability to display attachments by tags, independent of post ID,
 * New: New shortcode parameter: **tags_and** (by default the option **tags** is *tags_or*,
 * New: Can hide EG-Attachments button in text editor,
 * New: Include/Exclude by ID (**include** will replace the parameter docid),
 * New: can exclude automatically the featured attachment (thumbnail) from the list,
+* Change: Security features reviewed,
-* Change: Improve statistics performances (Database query optimisation)
+* Change: Improve statistics performances (Database query optimisation),
 * Change: the date displayed is now the date of the last modification of the file (not the date of attachment upload),
 * Change: The pop-up warning for not registered users is suppressed,
+* Change: No more file size limitation,
 * Bug fix: Cannot use multiple shortcodes in a post

+= Version 1.9.4.5 - January 20th, 2013 =
+* Bug fix: Error during display of the TinyMCE popup window

-= Version 1.9.4.4 - January 14th, 2013 =
+= Version 1.9.4.4 - January 19th, 2013 =

 * Bug fix: message during activation *Warning: Creating default object from empty value in eg-plugin.inc.php on line 804*